-I struggled with my drinking for years even after it became obvious to me that I had a problem with alcohol because I felt like I had to drink.
+I struggled with my drinking for years, even after it became obvious to me that I had a problem with alcohol, because I felt like I needed to drink.
 Alcohol had always been a part of the landscape in my world.
 Alcoholism was discussed in my family as something that could be in my future because it was back there behind me in the family tree but for the most part, I was able to talk myself into believing that I wasn’t that bad, … yet.
 My family drank, my work colleagues drank, and my friends drink.
 Not drinking in my world was hard to imagine and the idea of going sober left me cold.

 There was something different about my drinking though.
 I was slipping beneath the surface of what was ok, and what was safe.
 At the age of 50, I was terrified and desperate, but how to stop drinking mystified me.
 I had only ever understood that sober was achieved through rehab and AA and neither of those was an option for me.
 Luckily I stumbled over a new kind of support group to stop drinking and I did finally go sober almost six years ago.